carlomilanesi/measures-rs/docs/Tutorial.md

 ## Operations on measures

-Whe have already seen that the type `Measure` can be printed.
+We have already seen that the type `Measure` can be printed.
 This means it implements the trait `Display`, and it has the method `to_string()`.

 Printing a measure means printing its value followed by a suffix depending on its units of measurement.
 For the unit `KiloMeter`, the suffix is `" km"`, with a leading space.

-Measures implement also the trait `Debug`, having the same behavior of the the trait `Display`.
+Measures implement also the trait `Debug`.
 So, you can write:
 ```rust
     #[allow(dead_code)]